 They are amazing creatures and deserve our admiration and kindness.

-Spiders are beneficial to humans and harmless.
+Spiders, especially those that inhabit our homes, are beneficial to humans and essentially harmless.
 We should stay out of their way and let them do their job.
 They are truly our allies in controlling pest insects and ridding us of mosquitoes.